Erin Lee Smith

 Taking Shakespeare and Ibsen classes in college I grew an even deeper love for acting.
 My dreams of being a chorus girl flipped and all I wanted to do was obsess over the psyche's of these complex humans over text.
 So, I made my way to the big apple to study Practical Aesthetics at the Atlantic Acting school.

-Don't worry, the musicals were still a thing.
-I'll be on the Oscar stage just begging someone to cast me as Elle Woods in Legally Blonde the Musical, no pay necessary.
 I quickly became acquainted with some NYU Composer grads and was doing workshops for new musicals whenever I got the chance.
 I love the possibilities new works give me to play.
 I can bring my authentic self to a character more than with a standard book musical.
 I don't have to be my version of Kristen Chenoweth or Idina Menzel, I can just be me.
 Plus, my snappy timing and creative wit proved to be beneficial on the developmental floor.

 Headshots